Students earn a total of 18 semester credits for the successful completion of the program. The following courses will be offered:

 Students accepted to the SICE Program in Japan are required to participate in Cross-Cultural Explorations I (1 credit) prior to departure and Cross-Cultural Explorations II (1 credit) after they return.
 Pre-departure sessions are designed to prepare students for the cross-cultural experience and will include readings, activities, films, lectures, and discussions with former participants of the program.
 A weekend retreat is part of this course.
 Students and parents will receive a Handbook of important information prior to the program.
 Following return to campus, students will participate in a 7-week course that will guide them in processing, analyzing and building upon their off-campus experience.
 Credit for Cross-Cultural Explorations I is dependent upon successful completion of the semester program.

 Program fees are equal to tuition, room, and board for one semester at Earlham.
 The program covers academic and educational costs, including tuition, field excursions, accommodations, meals, and administrative costs during the program.
-A deposit of $350 is required after acceptance into the program, which is a part of the total cost.

 Students on financial aid may apply their aid to one Earlham or GLCA-recognized study abroad program during their college career.